 Who monitors the reporting function?

-Trustpilot’s 35-person Compliance Team is entrusted with safeguarding our online review community and vouching for the quality of the services we offer.
-An essential part of this is making sure that companies do not misuse our reporting function.
+Our Compliance Team is entrusted with safeguarding our online review community and vouching for the quality of the services we offer.
+An essential part of this is making sure companies do not misuse our reporting function.